Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand nuisance and the rule in Rylands v Fletcher from a practical standpoint.
-Focus your revision on:
+For SQE1, you are required to understand nuisance and the rule in Rylands v Fletcher from a practical standpoint, with a focus on the following syllabus points:

 • the definition and elements of private and public nuisance